Scull has lived in different countries and taught International Business Relations and Strategies at a Panamanian and Chinese Universities.

 In spite of the fact that South Africa is now officially and deservedly part of this group, this article will exclude information on this country.
-The reason is that the premise behind this post is that pundits don’t always get it right.
-Since South Africa was not originally included in Jim O’Neill’s paper which was meant to envisage those developing economies that would replace the G7 countries in economic power, comments on South Africa will be included in a later post.
+The reason is that the premise behind this article is that pundits don’t always get it right.
+Since South Africa was not originally included in Jim O’Neill’s paper, which was meant to envisage those developing economies that would replace the G7 countries in economic power, comments on South Africa will be included in a later article.

 The Brazilian economy is an inward-oriented economy with markets that are to a great degree highly protected by the government.
 This is done by imposing an applied customs averaging tariff of 13.5% plus different types of non-tariff barriers that include import quotas, administrative requirements, and an internal taxing system that is preferential to locally manufactured products.

 As a typical inward-oriented economy, Brazil attempts to attain economic independence or self-reliance by imposing comprehensive regulations on the private sector in order to impose its protectionist policy.

 According to the European Commission’s latest report on Potentially Trade Restrictive Measures, Brazil is among the countries that have resorted to the highest number of trade barriers.

 Brazil is an unusually closed economy from an export perspective as well.
 Most outwardly-oriented economies have a ratio of one exporting firm per 250 people.
 Brazil has an astonishing ratio of one exporting firm per 10,000 people.